Alan-Xie/PADF/README.md

 Property-oriented Adaptive Design Framework (PADF) can quickly design new energetic compounds with desired property based on limited-scale dataset labeled.

 ### Descriptors
-The descriptors used in PADF are organized in `Code/descriptors.py`.
+The descriptors (SOB, ECFP, E-state and CDS) used in PADF are organized in `Code/descriptors.py`.